fraizerbrian/Sec_Writeups/Vapt/docker_metasploit_task/Portswigger.md

 	2. `Time-based Blind SQLi` - Relies on sending an SQL query to the database which forces the database to wait for a specified amount of time before responding.
 Response time will indicate to the attacker whether the result of the query is TRUE or FALSE.
 3. **Out-of band SQLi** - Depends on features being enabled on the database server being used by the web app and Occurs when an attacker is unable to use the same channel to launch the attack and gather results.

+**Examples of SQL injection**

+1. **Retrieving hidden data** by modifying an SQ query to return additional results.
+2. **Subverting application logic** where one can change a query to interfere with the application's logic.
+3. **UNION attacks** where one can retrieve data from different database tables.
+4. **Examining the database** where one can extract information about the version and structure of the database.
+5. **Blind SQL injection** where the results of a query you control are not returned in the application's responses.

+**Blind SQL injection vulnerabilities**

+Depending on the nature of the vulnerability and the database involved, the following techniques can be used to exploit blind SQL injection.

+1. One can change the logic of the query to trigger a detectable difference in the application's response depending on the truth of a single condition.
+This might involve injecting a new condition into some Boolean logic or conditionally triggering an error such as divide-by-zero(1/0)
+2. One can conditionally trigger a time delay in the processing of the query allowing one to infer the truth of the condition based on the time

 **Detecting SQL injection vulnerabilities**

 1. Submitting the single quote character ' and looking for errors or other anomalies.
 2. Submitting some SQL-specific syntax that evaluates to the base value of the entry point and to a different value.
 3. Submitting Boolean conditions such as  "OR 1=1" and "OR 1=2" and looking for differences in the application's responses.